carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ## Outputs

 PPanGGOLiN provides multiple outputs to describe a pangenome.
-In most cases it will provide with a HDF-5 file named "pangenome.h5".
-This file stores all the information about your pangenome and the analysis that were run.
+In most cases it will provide with a HDF-5 file named `pangenome.h5`.
+This file stores all the information about your pangenome and the analyses that were run.
 You can extract information this file to get.

 ### U-shaped plot